DragonRidersUnite/book/src/outro.md

 ## Say Thanks

 Say thanks in [the DragonRuby Discord](https://discord.dragonruby.org) or on [Mastodon](https://mastodon.gamedev.place/@brettmakesgames).
 It would mean so much to me to know that you've read the book.
 The website version of this book has no analytics tracking.
-My success metric isn't the number of views this book goods.
+My success metric isn't the number of views this book gets.
 I'll only be able to measure the success of this book through community and connecting.
 Share what you've made!

 If you really want to show your appreciation, [buy me a coffee](https://www.buymeacoffee.com/brettchalupa) by sending me a small tip.
 Financial support means the world and helps me continue to make free resources like _Building Games with DragonRuby_.